alphanet-lek/test-akka/README.md

 # test-akka
-For trying to learn kka
+For trying to learn Akka